35+ Calcium Rich Foods Your Child Should Try

 How Much Calcium is in Spinach?

-Cooked spinach contains about 200 milligrams of calcium in a cup; in a cup of raw spinach, there’s about 50 milligrams.
+Cooked spinach contains about 200 milligrams of calcium in a cup; in a cup of raw spinach, there are about 50 milligrams.

 High Calcium Foods Chart